nashville-software-school/bangazon-inc/book-1-orientation/chapters/QUEST.md

     > `Program.cs`

-    ```cs
-    using System;
+    ```csharp
-    using System.Collections.Generic;
+    using Quest;

-    // Every class in the program is defined within the "Quest" namespace
-    // Classes within the same namespace refer to one another without a "using" statement
-    namespace Quest
-    {
-        class Program
-        {
-            static void Main(string[] args)
-            {
     // Create a few challenges for our Adventurer's quest
     // The "Challenge" Constructor takes three arguments
     //   the text of the challenge
     //   a correct answer
     //   a number of awesome points to gain or lose depending on the success of the challenge
     Challenge twoPlusTwo = new Challenge("2 + 2?", 4, 10);
     Challenge theAnswer = new Challenge(
         "What's the answer to life, the universe and everything?", 42, 25);
     Challenge whatSecond = new Challenge(
         "What is the current second?", DateTime.Now.Second, 50);

     int randomNumber = new Random().Next() % 10;
     Challenge guessRandom = new Challenge("What number am I thinking of?", randomNumber, 25);

     Challenge favoriteBeatle = new Challenge(
         @"Who's your favorite Beatle?
     1) John
     2) Paul
     3) George
     4) Ringo
     ",
         4, 20
     );

     // "Awesomeness" is like our Adventurer's current "score"
     // A higher Awesomeness is better

     // Here we set some reasonable min and max values.
     //  If an Adventurer has an Awesomeness greater than the max, they are truly awesome
     //  If an Adventurer has an Awesomeness less than the min, they are terrible
     int minAwesomeness = 0;
     int maxAwesomeness = 100;

     // Make a new "Adventurer" object using the "Adventurer" class
     Adventurer theAdventurer = new Adventurer("Jack");

     // A list of challenges for the Adventurer to complete
     // Note we can use the List class here because have the line "using System.Collections.Generic;" at the top of the file.
     List<Challenge> challenges = new List<Challenge>()
     {
         twoPlusTwo,
         theAnswer,
         whatSecond,
         guessRandom,
         favoriteBeatle
     };

     // Loop through all the challenges and subject the Adventurer to them
     foreach (Challenge challenge in challenges)
     {
         challenge.RunChallenge(theAdventurer);
     }

     // This code examines how Awesome the Adventurer is after completing the challenges
     // And praises or humiliates them accordingly
     if (theAdventurer.Awesomeness >= maxAwesomeness)
     {
         Console.WriteLine("YOU DID IT!
 You are truly awesome!");
     }
     else if (theAdventurer.Awesomeness <= minAwesomeness)
     {
         Console.WriteLine("Get out of my sight.
 Your lack of awesomeness offends me!");
     }
     else
     {
         Console.WriteLine("I guess you did...ok? ...sorta.
 Still, you should get out of my sight.");
     }
-            }
-        }
-    }

     ```

     > `Challenge.cs`

     ```cs
-    using System;

-    namespace Quest
+    namespace Quest;
-    {
     // An instance of the Challenge class is an occurrence of a single challenge
     public class Challenge
     {
         // These private fields hold the "state" of an individual challenge object.
         // The values stored in these fields are not accessible outside the class,
         //  but can be used by methods or properties within the class
         private string _text;
         private int _correctAnswer;
         private int _awesomenessChange;

         // A constructor for the Challenge
         // We can tell it's a constructor because it has the same name as the class
         //   and it doesn't specify a return type
         // Note the constructor parameters and what is done with them
         public Challenge(string text, int correctAnswer, int awesomenessChange)
         {
             _text = text;
             _correctAnswer = correctAnswer;
             _awesomenessChange = awesomenessChange;
         }

         // This method will take an Adventurer object and make that Adventurer perform the challenge
         public void RunChallenge(Adventurer adventurer)
         {
             Console.Write($"{_text}: ");
             string answer = Console.ReadLine();

             int numAnswer;
             bool isNumber = int.TryParse(answer, out numAnswer);

             Console.WriteLine();
             if (isNumber && numAnswer == _correctAnswer)
             {
                 Console.WriteLine("Well Done!");

                 // Note how we access an Adventurer object's property
                 adventurer.Awesomeness += _awesomenessChange;
             }
             else
             {
                 Console.WriteLine("You have failed the challenge, there will be consequences.");
                 adventurer.Awesomeness -= _awesomenessChange;
             }

             // Note how we call an Adventurer object's method
             Console.WriteLine(adventurer.GetAdventurerStatus());
             Console.WriteLine();
-            }
         }
     }
     ```